 Vultr High Frequency

 Well, here’s the most preferred cloud VPS among bloggers and developers: “Vultr High Frequency“.
-Several tests show that high-frequency servers are faster than regular hosting (scores well on Geekbench).
-Powered by Intel Xeon CPUs over 3GHz with NVMe drives.
-However, these CPUs are still operating in a shared environment.
+Multiple tests show that high-frequency servers outperform standard hosting, as reflected in strong Geekbench scores.
+These servers use Intel Xeon CPUs above 3 GHz and NVMe drives, though they still operate in a shared environment.

-Vultr Data Centers
+Data Centers

 - North America: Chicago, Dallas, Seattle, Los Angeles, Atlanta, Silicon Valley, Toronto, Miami, Mexico City, Honolulu, and New Jersey.

-- Latin America: Sao Paulo and Santiago.
+- South America: São Paulo and Santiago.

 - Australia: Melbourne and Sydney.